ACHIEVING THE OPTIMAL ASSET MIX

 Some of the major thought leaders in asset allocation, together with board members of many of the largest UK pensions funds and global investment firms, will come together to determine how well asset owners are harnessing the most powerful investment strategy of them all, and the great opportunities for them, their managers and advisers in transitioning to an optimal long term SAA strategy.

 Presentations will address the importance of asset class returns for LGPS, corporate DB and DC schemes.
-The conference will be highly interactive, with free and frank exchanges of views, a focus on original and thought-provoking content, and with participants encouraged to engage and contribute proactively throughout
+The conference will be highly interactive, with free and frank exchanges of views, a focus on original and thought-provoking content, and with participants encouraged to engage and contribute proactively throughout.

 Chair